 It was announced on Nov.
 15 that the Russian government, at the suggestion of the Russian President, will be placing a temporary cap on the export of enriched uranium to the U.S.

-This comes in response to a May 2022 bill, H.R.
-1042, the Prohibiting Russian Uranium Imports Act, signed into law by President Biden, which declares “continued reliance on Russian uranium products a threat to U.S. energy and economic security through dependence on an insecure source or supply of uranium needed for domestic nuclear energy.”
-The bill bans their import into the U.S. until 2040, though with a system of waivers in place until 2028, since the U.S. domestic supply of uranium is not enough to meet the needs of the commercial nuclear industry, which supplies roughly 19% of US power, and depended on Russia for nearly a quarter of its enriched uranium in 2022.
+This comes in response to a U.S. Act in May 2024, H.R.
+1042, the Prohibiting Russian Uranium Imports Act, that President Biden signed into law on May 13, 2024, which declares “continued reliance on Russian uranium products a threat to U.S. energy and economic security through dependence on an insecure source or supply of uranium needed for domestic nuclear energy.”
+The act bans their import into the U.S. until 2040, though with a system of waivers in place until 2028, since the U.S. domestic supply of uranium is not enough to meet the needs of the commercial nuclear industry, which supplies roughly 19% of U.S. power, and depended on Russia for nearly a quarter of its enriched uranium in 2022.